Everbridge (EVBG) Received its Third Buy in a Row

-After Oppenheimer and Merrill Lynch gave Everbridge (NASDAQ: EVBG) a Buy rating last month, the company received another Buy, this time from Northland Securities.
-Analyst Michael Latimore maintained a Buy rating on Everbridge today and set a price target of $120.00.
-The company’s shares closed last Monday at $115.97, close to its 52-week high of $127.08.
+After Oppenheimer and Merrill Lynch gave Everbridge (NASDAQ: EVBG) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
+Analyst Brad Zelnick maintained a Buy rating on Everbridge yesterday and set a price target of $95.00.
+The company’s shares closed last Monday at $122.90, close to its 52-week high of $133.62.

-According to TipRanks.com, Latimore is a 2-star analyst with an average return of -1.0% and a 43.6% success rate.
-Latimore covers the Technology sector, focusing on stocks such as Super League Gaming, The Meet Group, and RingCentral.
+According to TipRanks.com, Zelnick is a 5-star analyst with an average return of 11.7% and a 63.6% success rate.
+Zelnick covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Zoom Video Communications, and Ceridian HCM Holding.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Everbridge with a $116.40 average price target, which is a 15.3% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Everbridge with a $119.45 average price target, implying a -3.2% downside from current levels.
 In a report issued on March 9, Oppenheimer also upgraded the stock to Buy with a $119.00 price target.

 See today’s analyst top recommended stocks >>